 While I tried to figure out how I was going to salvage the ruined portion of the wood slice (because I had already ruined the OTHER side of the wood slice), I decided to add some pretty cursive for her name.

-Basically, color the back of the paper with pencil, tape that side onto the wood slice, then trace overtop with a pen or pencil.
-It magically transfers the the perfect font onto the wood slice.
-No free-handing required!
+Basically, color the back of the paper with a pencil, tape that side onto the wood slice, then trace overtop with a pen or pencil.
+It magically transfers the perfect font onto the wood slice.
+No free-handing is required!

 (See the gross watercolor transfer in the corner.
-It turned out so yellow ewwww!!!!)
+It turned out so yellow….Ewwww!!!!)

-With the pencil tracing on the wood slice, I was easily able to color along the lines with a regular black sharpie.
-I really wanted to use a gray chalk pen, but didn’t have one (the horror!!!).
+With the pencil tracing on the wood slice, I was easily able to color along the lines with a regular black Sharpie.
+I really wanted to use a gray chalk pen but didn’t have one (the horror!!!).

-Because the black sharpie was a little too harsh (I prefer a more muted tone), I applied some white wax over the surface.
+Because the black Sharpie was a little too harsh (I prefer a more muted tone), I applied some white wax over the surface.

 With the name complete, I had to do something with the yellow disaster in the corner.
-I ventured to my faux floral stash and found the perfect peach blossoms from last spring.
-They were a white/beige/cream color.
-With my handy glue gun, I strategically placed the flowers over the gross yellow.
+I ventured to my faux floral stash and found the perfect peach blossoms from last spring that I used for this garland.

 And that was it!
 If I didn’t try two other designs first, this really would have only taken me 15 minutes (not including drying time for the paint/waxes).